cadesalaberry/EliminationStack/README.md

 | 16 | 5 | 1500 | 16 | 160 | 4296            |
 | 16 | 5 | 1500 | 32 | 160 | 4590            |
 | 16 | 5 | 1500 | 64 | 160 | 5091            |

-> Let's use `t` and `e` as key variables.
-When the timeout factor (`t`) is increased, the total processing time increases **a lot**.
-Reducing its value leads to way more acceptable time.
-It makes sense for if a thread is blocked, it will wait a random amount of time, capped by `t`.
-On average, it will add `t/2` to the total processing time